Camp Livingston Operating Guide 2021: A Summer of Success

 - With the support of our qualified food service team, we have restructured the Chadar O’Chel (dining hall) procedures to reduce unnecessary movement during meals.

-- We are updating our protocol for out-of-camp trips for AU (Adventures Unlimited) including booking private camping areas and programming to maintain a high level of safety (there will be no trips off camp this summer for non-AU Campers; however, there will be on camp overnights.
+- We have updated our protocol for out-of-camp trips for AU (Adventures Unlimited) including booking private camping areas and programming to maintain a high level of safety (there will be no trips off camp this summer for non-AU Campers; however, there will be on camp overnights.
 We have an enormous property and we will get great use out of it).

 - We are continuing to follow and be active in conversations with the field of Jewish camping, ACA, CDC, and Indiana Department of Health guidelines.

 We commit to keeping you informed as information surrounding COVID-19 is constantly changing and evolving.
-Much like this update, we will continue to update our policies and provide greater detail to you when necessary as we get closer to the summer.
-Should you have questions, concerns, or ideas on COVID-19 and summer 2021, please reach out to Max Yamson, Executive Director at email@example.com.
+Much like this update, we will continue to update our policies and provide greater detail to you when necessary.
+Should you have questions please reach out to Max Yamson, Executive Director at firstname.lastname@example.org.